-Thereafter, the Charter will be reviewed every two years or at the request of the CSC.
+Thereafter, the Charter will be reviewed at the request of the CSC, ccNSO or GNSO.

 The effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
 The method of review will be determined by the ccNSO and GNSO.

-Service level targets must be formally reviewed no less than every 18 months by the CSC and the IANA Functions Operator.
+The CSC or the IANA Functions Operator can request a review or change to service level targets.
 Any proposed changes to service level targets as a result of the review must be agreed by the ccNSO and GNSO.